mjweaver01/fod-scraper/README.md

 # 🌽 FOD Automation

-Create audiences based on stock statuses and states, and push them to Facebook Campaigns
+Create Meta adsets based on stock statuses and states

 ## 🚧 TODO

-- Push new audiences to Facebook
+- for adsets

+  - add form to modify all adset fields

+- for ai

+  - sift through campaigns/stock and find trends
+  - 1 week / 30 day trends

 ## 🏁 Quickstart